tahseenio/tahseenio/README.md

 ## About me

 I'm currently studying my Bachelor's of Engineering at the University of Queensland and am very passionate about web development, in particular frontend development.
 I love creating web applications that have great aesthetics and an amazing user experience.
-Whenever I am free I also like to mess around with 3D modelling in Unity.
+Whenever I am free I also like to mess around with 3D modelling in Unity, or contribute to OSP projects when possible.

 <a href="https://tahseen.com.au">
     <img src="https://img.shields.io/badge/ePORTFOLIO-green?style=for-the-badge" height=25>